 description: Product catalog

-icon: i-heroicons-shopping-bag
+icon: i-lucide-shopping-bag

 fields: